Struvite vs traditional chemical phosphorus precipitation

 This research project seeks to review current commercially available and proven full-scale struvite crystallization systems and assess the economic and technical benefits of struvite crystallization against the benchmark conventional phosphorus precipitation processes.

-Previous in this focus area 15 September 2023 Feasibility study for a refuse derived fuel created from paunch, biosolids and construction and demolition waste Next in this focus area 17 August 2020 Sustainable management of waste and wastewater streams
+Previous in this focus area 11 December 2017 Strategic opportunities for water reuse and recycling at Australian processing plants Next in this focus area 17 August 2020 Sustainable management of waste and wastewater streams